-Dance Dance Revolution 5thMix was, essentially, the beginning of the end of an era.
-Many introductions and changes were made, from a complete remodel of the game's interface to the introduction of songs over 3-minute long, while keeping the charm of classic Dance Dance Revolution.
+Dance Dance Revolution 5thMIX defined the end of an era.
+Many introductions and changes were made, from a complete remodel of the game's interface to the introduction of songs over 3-minutes long, while still keeping the charm of classic Dance Dance Revolution.

 <cheat desc="Enable 6 Panel/Solo Mode">